 - Critical energy infrastructures

-All projects will also include the two cross-cutting themes of 'Social justice' and 'Extreme events'.
+All projects will also include the two cross-cutting themes of 'social justice' and 'extreme events'.
+Consortia made up of researchers and practitioners will develop actionable climate services in the projects.

 Goals of NCCS-Impacts